getndazn/backstage/contrib/docs/tutorials/aws-alb-aad-ocid-auth.md

 ### AAD App

-The AAD App is used to execute the autentication flow, serve and refresh the identity token.
+The AAD App is used to execute the authentication flow, serve and refresh the identity token.

 Create the AAD App following the steps outlined in `Create a Microsoft App Registration in Microsoft Portal` section from the tutorial [Monorepo App Setup With Authentication][monorepo-app-setup-with-auth].